Scientific Summer Scholars Program

 Application Deadline: December 13th, 2018.
 We will not be able to accept applications after this date.

 The program is a paid, full-time, research opportunity.

 Housing and Travel: In addition to our competitive pay rate, financial support for housing, travel, and local transit systems will be provided based on the Company's non-discriminatory assessment of the applicant's need.
 Please complete the financial assistance portion of the application to be considered.
 All scholars have the opportunity to reside in local university residences within the heart of the city, where access to transit systems is readily available.

 Health Insurance: The Massachusetts Health Care Reform Law requires all adult residents (permanent and temporary), age 18 and older, to have health insurance.
 In Cambridge, health insurance will be provided to those who will not have continuous coverage during the summer.

-Locations: We have Scientific Summer Scholar opportunities at our headquarters in Cambridge, Massachusetts as well as our Emeryville, California location.
+Locations: We have Scientific Summer Scholar opportunities at our headquarters in Cambridge, Massachusetts.

 To apply, you must use the link below.
 Please note that this is a multi-step process which includes a Cover Letter Form, Curriculum Vitae (CV) Form, Application, 3 letters of recommendation and an official transcript.

 Please view the program application instructions below for details.
 All application materials must be received by the deadline.